mozachiu/RoboND-Rover-Project/README1.md

 1. Call function `perspect_transform()` return warp and mask.
 2. Apply color threshold to idenify navigable terrain and obstacles.
 Call the function `color_thresh()` return the ground pixels.
-3. Get the map of navigable terrain pixels by the threshed map minus one times the mask, outside the camera field  will be zero. return the obstacle pixels of the map inside the camera view.
+3. Get the map of navigable terrain pixels by the threshed map minus one times the mask, outside the camera field  will be zero.
+   Return the obstacle pixels of the map inside the camera view.
 4. Convert to rover coordinates
 5. Convert rover-centric pixel values to world coordiates : Call the function `pix_to_world'` conver pixel and coordinates to world coordinates.